Blogs

 avatar

-JOHN SHIRK – Today’s Eye on Integrity is based on Proverbs 3, verses 5 and 6.
+JOHN SHIRK – Today’s Eye on Integrity is based on First Peter 2:12.

-Walking in acknowledgement of God with wholehearted trust is a virtue to embrace for our lives in the Year of Integrity.
+Walking in the light of God’s goodness is a virtue to embrace for our lives in the Year of Integrity.

 John Shirk